teia-community/teia-docs/README.md

 ## Docs Site

-The official Teia documentation is moving to [docs.teia.art](https://docs.teia.art), built with [Docusaurus](https://docusaurus.io/) and deployed to GitHub pages from this repo.
+The official Teia documentation is moving to [docs.teia.art](https://docs.teia.art), built with [Docusaurus](https://docusaurus.io/) and deployed to GitHub Pages from this repo.

 This is the primary source for documentation going forward.